Volkswagen gets a charge out of its electric Microbus concept

 Volkswagen is putting on a full court press when it comes to SUVs and alternative energy vehicles.
 Shifting sentiment in the aftermath of Dieselgate won’t be easy, but the company feels these vehicles, targeted directly at American consumers, will change the tide.

 Fortunately, VW’s reorientation isn’t all serious business, as is evidenced by the I.D.
-Buzz Concept.
+Buzz concept, a follow-up to the original I.D. hatchback concept we saw at the 2016 Paris auto show.
 Revealed ahead of this week’s 2017 Detroit auto show, the far-out van is an electric, autonomous vision of our people-moving future.

 A clear nod to the original Microbus of the 1960s, VW’s concept isn’t just a quirky design study, it’s a practical preview of Volkswagen’s electrified, connected products.